mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 The world of Prilissa is the origin of the Kian, a large flightless bird used as a beast of burden on many worlds and ceremonial mounts for the Imperial Household Cavalry.
 Kian fulfil many of the same functions as horses and have been exported almost as widely.

 ARAMIS There are two worlds named Aramis in the Spinward Marches.
-The world named Aramis in the subsector also named Aramis is an important trade centre and naval base.
+The world named Aramis in the subsector also named Aramis is an important trade center and naval base.
 The ‘other’ Aramis, in Trin’s Veil, is in many ways the opposite.

 This Aramis possesses something its more prosperous namesake does not; a habitable ‘shirtsleeves’ environment.
 Gravity is slightly lighter than Terra-normal and the air is quite thin.
 This is not a major problem, but un-acclimatised visitors tire quickly and can become light-headed from moderate activity.
 To offset this, most ships approaching Aramis gradually lower their internal air pressure during the week in jump, so most starfarers